Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Gluten free roux is so easy to make!
-I’ll show you 3 ways to make a gluten free and/or grain-free roux, using paleo and keto-friendly ingredients.
-Plus a quick Corn-Free, Gluten-Free Slurry.
-You can use these roux recipes to make a classic white sauce (gluten free, and dairy free), to make low carb sauces, thicken soups, gravies, and more!
+Gluten-free roux is so easy to make!
+I’ll show you 3 ways to make a gluten-free and/or grain-free roux, using paleo and keto-friendly ingredients.
+Plus a quick corn-free & gluten-free slurry.
+You can use these roux recipes to make a classic white sauce, low-carb sauces, or to thicken soups, gravies, and more!

 A roux is a thickening agent, made using equal parts flour and fat.
 The flour is toasted and whisked into the fat, adding a specific nutty flavor to whatever it is thickening.